albertjly/rate-my-ride/README.md

 - UI update

-  - Add a logo as favicon
+  - Add a logo for a favicon
   - Add description videos/images link (Instagram, Tiktok, Facebook)
   - Build dropdown list to show multiple comments
   - Each user can add more than one vehicle

 - Rating system

-  - Allow other users rate cars
+  - Allow other users to rate cars
-  - Filter by rating stars
+  - Filter cars by their rating

 - Social Group

-  - User can tag friends on posts and comments
+  - User can tag friends on posts and in comments
   - User can create car groups with friends

 > ## **_Contributing_**